Spinach Tiger

 So tonight, it’s fillet mignon accompanied by these delicious roasted potatoes made with dijon mustard, thyme, garlic, olive oil and panko breadcrumbs.
 I took my inspiration from a recipe used to make these lollypop lamb chops.
 And, I was so anxious to use the camera, preparation needed to be fast and easy.

-Dijon Garlic Roasted Potatoes Recipe
+Ingredients for Dijon Garlic Roasted Potatoes

 • 1 pound red potatoes, scrubbed, halved or quartered into even sized pieces